sofietheresa/Portfoliopruefung_databases/README.md

 docker-compose up -d --build
 ```

+(If your backend-docker-container doesn't run automatically please start it manual in your Docker Desktop.)

 To then access the frontend, head to `localhost:3000` in your browser.

 To reset the database, delete the `/data` folder and run the application stack again.